microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.7.2 Query Extensions for Variable Typed Columns

 Variable typed columns used in expressions should first be cast to an appropriate operand type.
-The [SAFECONVERT](#336-safeconvert) function clause can be used to safely cast the variable typed column to the expected type, or null if the column cannot be cast to the expected type.
+The [SAFECONVERT](#336-safeconvert) canonical function can be used to safely cast the variable typed column to the expected type, or null if the column cannot be cast to the expected type.

+The [TYPEOF](#337-TYPEOF) canonical function can be used to get the type name returned by a given expression.

+The [SQLTYPEOF](#338-SQLTYPEOF) canonical function can be used to get the name of the SQLTYPE returned by a given expression, which can be used in SAFECONVERT.

 ### 3.7.3 Response Extensions for Variable Typed Columns

+The application can attempt to set the type information in the IRD to an "expected" type.
+Drivers SHOULD accept setting the IRD for variable type columns but MAY return an error if the type information for the column is a known, fixed type.

-As data is read for a row the IRD is updated to reflect the actual type information for the current row.
+As data is read for a row, the IRD for each variable typed column is updated to reflect the actual type information for the current row.
 Columns whose `SQL_DESC_TYPE` or `SQL_DESC_CONCISE_TYPE` descriptor fields indicate `SQL_VARIANT_TYPE` are updated to reflect the actual type of the data to be read.

-Depending on the value of [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-sql_attr_type_exception_behavior), if the descriptor is changed for a column the driver may return `SQL_METADATA_CHANGED`.
+Depending on the value of [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-sql_attr_type_exception_behavior), if the descriptor is changed by the driver when reading a column the driver may return `SQL_METADATA_CHANGED`.

-Upon receiving `SQL_METADATA_CHANGED`, the application can call SQLNextColumn to determine the index of the column that has changed, get the current information for that column, adjust bindings for the subsequent fetches of the current column only, and can call SQLGetData or SQLGetHandle, as appropriate for the type of the column.
+Upon receiving `SQL_METADATA_CHANGED`, the application can call SQLNextColumn to determine the index of the column that has changed, get the current information for that column, adjust bindings for the subsequent fetches of the current column only (including setting the IRD to the "expected" type), and can call SQLGetData or SQLGetHandle, as appropriate for the type of the column.
 Any changes to the descriptor record persist for future uses of that descriptor across rows.

+Note that SQLGetData starts at the beginning of the value and reads sequentially until all bytes have been consumed.
+If a conversion failure occurs after the first call to SQLGetData, the rest of the data for that column will not be retrievable.

-The application then calls SQLNextColumn to continue fetching values for any remaining columns in the row.
+The application calls SQLNextColumn to continue fetching values for any remaining columns in the row.
 The application must not assume any bindings or diagnostic information associated with the fetch have been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`, or `SQL_ERROR`.

 Output parameters that are bound with a type of `SQL_VARIANT_TYPE` MUST be bound as data-at-exec parameters.
 When executing a statement that contains data-at-exec output parameters, the driver returns `SQL_PARAM_DATA_AVAILABLE`.
 The application calls SQLParamData to find out which parameter is available and then calls SQLGetData or SQLGetNestedHandle for that parameter, as appropriate.

 #### 3.7.3.1 `SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`

-`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR` is a `SQL_USMALLINT` value that allows the client to control how type exceptions occur when retrieving bound values.
+`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR` is a `SQLUSMALLINT` value that allows the client to control how type exceptions occur when retrieving bound values.
 It does not affect SQLGetData.

 * **SQL\_TE\_ERROR** – (Default) Return an error if the data value is incompatible with the bound type.
 * **SQL\_TE\_CONTINUE** – Set the `str_type_or_ind_ptr` value (if not null) to `SQL_TYPE_EXCEPTION` if the data value is incompatible with the bound type and continue, or error if `str_type_or_ind_ptr` is a null pointer.
 * **SQL\_TE\_REPORT\_EXCEPTION** – Set the `str_type_or_ind_ptr` value (if not null) to `SQL_TYPE_EXCEPTION` if the data value is incompatible with the bound type and return `SQL_METADATA_CHANGED`.
 The application can retrieve the value for the column using SQLGetData or SQLGetNestedHandle, as appropriate.
 SQLGetNestedHandle will always return a fresh statement handle for a structured- or collection-valued column whose IRD has changed.
-If the rowset size is 1, the application can update the binding for this column for the next call to SQLFetch/SQLFetchScroll.
+The application can update the binding for this column which will used when populating subsequent rows for the given column.
+Changing binding has no affect on previously fetched values.
 * **SQL\_TE\_REPORT\_ALL** – Set the `str_type_or_ind_ptr` value (if not null) to `SQL_TYPE_EXCEPTION` and return `SQL_METADATA_CHANGED` if the data value is incompatible with the bound type, or if the type information in the IRD (for rows) or IPD (for parameters) has changed.
 The application can retrieve the value for the column using SQLGetData or SQLGetNestedHandle, as appropriate.
-If the rowset size is 1, the application can update the binding for this column to be used in the next call to SQLFetch/SQLFetchScroll.
+The application can update the binding for this column which will used when populating subsequent rows for the given column.
+Changing binding has no affect on previously fetched values.

 ### 3.7.4 Write Extensions for Variable Typed Columns